AyanAnsarii91/TextifyPDF/README.md

 🙌 Want to Contribute?

-Feel free to fork this project and contribute by:
+You're welcome to contribute via pull requests by:

-Improving UI/UX
+Improving UI

+Adding support for image-based PDFs via OCR

-Adding multi-page PDF support
+Adding multi-page PDF creation

-Adding text formatting or export options

-Supporting image extraction or OCR

-Pull requests are welcome!
+Enhancing file export options (PDF to DOC, etc.)

 ---

 > “Extract.
-Edit.
-Empower.” – That’s TextifyPDF
+Create.
+Download.
+All in One.” – That’s TextifyPDF ✨